TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 - Kalametiya sanctuary- distance from Colombo 224 km

-3 bird sanctuaries except Giant’s tank are national parks with lagoon and located in Sri Lanka’s extreme southeastern coast and included in most Sri Lanka wildlife tour packages due to its large population of avian fauna species.
+3 Bird sanctuaries except Giant’s tank are national parks with lagoons and located on Sri Lanka’s extreme southeastern coast and included in most Sri Lanka wildlife tour packages due to their large population of avian fauna species.